Cline Library Master Plan

 - What actions can be taken with the building infrastructure to promote Special Collections and Archives and expand the use of unique materials at NAU?

 How can I get involved?
 Accordion Closed

 NAU hired the architectural firm Sasaki to create the master plan for the library.
 Sasaki distributed a MyLibrary survey in the fall of 2020 to gather input about Cline Library from the entire NAU community.
-Respondents gave Sasaki feedback on how they use the library building, what areas on the mountain campus they like to study, and what they’d like to see Cline Library offer.
-You will have a chance tell us how you use the library, where you like to study (even if it’s not in the library), and what you’d like to see in the library that may not be there.
+Respondents gave Sasaki feedback on how they use the library building, where on the mountain campus they like to study, and what they’d like to see Cline Library offer.

 Although the MyLibrary survey is now closed, if you are interested in sharing additional ideas, recommendations, wants, needs, or desires for the library master plan, please contact Cline Library’s Office of the Dean.

 The Cline Library Master Plan is led by a cross-institutional Steering Committee.
 The Steering Committee is responsible for ensuring recommendations from Sasaki meet the university’s needs.
 The Library Planning Team provides additional feedback on the building program, user expectations, and space requirements.
 The library CORE team is responsible for keeping the project on track.

 The library core team responsible for project logistics is made up of Dean and University Librarian Cynthia Childrey, Assistant Dean Jill Friedmann, Cline Library Building Coordinator Lauri Budzinski, NAU Project Manager Taryn Williams, and Sasaki architects Lan Ying Ip and Robert Sugar.